Sacred Heart High School (East Grand Forks, Minnesota)

-Sacred Heart School is a private, Catholic high school in East Grand Forks, Minnesota.
+Sacred Heart School is a private, Catholic school in East Grand Forks, Minnesota.
 It is located in the Roman Catholic Diocese of Crookston.
+The school caters to the Greater Grand Forks community in northwest Minnesota and northeast North Dakota.

-Sacred Heart was established in 1912 and is the only Catholic high school in northwest Minnesota.
-Sacred Heart School also serves northeast North Dakota.
+Sacred Heart School was established in 1912 and provides day care, pre-school, elementary and high school.
+48% of students receive tuition assistance, and 75% of students identify as Catholic.

 Sacred Heart School is located at 200 3rd Street NW, East Grand Forks, MN 56721.